 Seminars will be held at the Davidson Academy which is located on the University of Nevada, Reno campus.
 The Davidson Academy building is located next to the program's on-campus housing accommodations.

 No credit or grades are given at REACH.
 The seminars courses serve as a chance for students to explore a new subject in-depth with like-minded peers.
 Students will be provided with a short evaluation of the their work, which may include accomplishments and areas of growth.
 This evaluation and a letter of participation will be emailed to your family in August.

 Each student will be paired with one or two roommates of the same gender identification and housed in a residential dormitory on the campus of University of Nevada, Reno.
 A small group of students will be paired with one Program Assistant to create a close-knit community and provide 24-hour supervision.

 Yes!
 The university dining facility is experienced at accommodating special dietary needs.
 We work closely with the university dining staff to create a food allergy action plan to determine what accommodations can be made for specific student needs.

 Each year, children who have food allergies or special diets successfully attend Davidson programs; however, we cannot guarantee an allergy-free environment given that the program takes place in many shared spaces and in an uncontrolled environment.
 We welcome you to contact us to discuss specific concerns and determine if REACH is a good fit based on the participant's level of comfort and needs.

 What kind of activities take place?

-Social activities hosted in the evenings may include movies, games, arts and crafts, themed events, etc. One off-site activity day will take students on an excursion away from campus to explore the Reno/Tahoe area.
+Social activities hosted in the evenings may include movies, games, arts and crafts, themed events, etc. On campus and off-site field trips will engage students in learning and fun, including one excursion away from campus to explore the Reno/Tahoe area.